 So whether you’re paying the IRS rate or another mileage rate, chances are that some of your employees are feeling pinched.
 (And chances are that your high-mileage employees are over-reimbursed, but that’s for another blog post.)

-What’s your vehicle reimbursement rate based on?
+What’s your company mileage rate based on?

 When companies adopt a mileage rate, they do it for the ease of use.
 If they go with the IRS-issued rate, it’s probably because so many companies now see this as the “gold standard” for vehicle reimbursement.
 The problem is, they don’t ever think about what this rate is actually based on and whether it works for all employees.